PEPPER GROWING TIPS

 9.)
 Do not add organic materials that may have a lot of fungi spores

 , to your seed starting soil, like cow or horse manures, bat guano, garden soil, worm castings, or compost.
-Chicken manure, blood meal, fish fertilizer, bone meal and other more sterile materials can be used, and will not add fungi that can kill your seedlings.
+However, chicken manure, blood meal, fish fertilizer, bone meal and other more sterile materials can be used, and will not add fungi that can kill your seedlings.

 Plant pepper seeds